rbms-bsc/DCRMR/_pages/Series/Series.md

 > Title of series : other title information of series / statement of responsibility relating to series

-<a name="8.01.2.6">8.01.2.6</a> If there are parallel series titles but the [Statement of responsibility relating to series](/DCRMR/series/Statement-of-responsibility-relating-to-series/) appears in only one language or script, transcribe the statement of responsibility after the last parallel title, following any other title information associated with the title.
+<a name="8.01.2.6">8.01.2.6</a> If there are [Parallel titles of series](/DCRMR/series/Parallel-title-of-series/) but the [Statement of responsibility relating to series](/DCRMR/series/Statement-of-responsibility-relating-to-series/) appears in only one language or script, transcribe the [Statement of responsibility relating to series](/DCRMR/series/Statement-of-responsibility-relating-to-series/) after the last parallel title, following any other title information associated with the title.

 > Title of series : other title information of series = Parallel title of series : parallel other title information of series / statement of responsibility relating to series.